2012 - what a difference a year makes

 06 January 2013 at 9:43 pm

 The last year was full of changes for me professionally.
 My focus is still games and entertainment, but I’m drifting towards other languages and platforms than I’ve been using the last few years.
 I’ve changed office and I’m also spending lots of time on my new hobbies: electronics and 3D Printing!

-I started the year by taking two months off from client work so I could learn electronics and microcontrollers.
-I had heaps of fun and I've gotten far enough that I can solve pretty much any idea I get.
+I started the year by taking two months off from client work so I could study electronics and microcontrollers.
+I had heaps of fun and I’ve gotten far enough that I can solve pretty much any idea I get.
 From having just a very basic knowledge of electronics, I can now read datasheets, solder and build circuits that solve problems.
 Thanks to microcontrollers (such as an Arduino) I can get really far with only limited electronics experience.
 Throughout the year, I wrote 19 blog entries about Arduino and 9 about electronics.

 3D Printing and modeling

 In April I got myself an Ultimaker.
 I built it from scratch based on a kit and at the end of the year, I got myself a second 3D Printer - a Printrbot Jr. Throughout the year I’ve written 9 entries about 3D Printing and I’m sure it’ll be at least twice as many in the year to come.
 I’ve always known how to model in 3D, but 2012 was the year I learned Rhino.
 It’s very different from other 3D packages, but I absolutely love it!
 It’s incredibly intuitive and easy to learn.
 Drop by Thingiverse to check out things I’ve designed this year.

 I’ve done several great projects this year.
 My favorite was the Rock City Project where I got to work with my friends in Back on a huge museum installation.
 On this project I did 6 of 10 interactive installations and lots of hardware integration.
 If you’re travelling in the Namsos area, it’s well worth a visit!